DanyloSus/march/README.md

 ## Installation

-To use the March Script, clone the repository and install the dependencies:
+To use the March Script, install globally package:

+`npm i -g march-script`

 ## Usage